jakerogers2022/ludbots/README.md

 # Assignment 8 Final Project (Science)
 # Hypothesis: The parallel hill climbing (PHC) method is a slower and less effective method of evolution than top k selection (TK) and parallel top k (PTK) selection, with top k selection being the fastest, but parallel top k selection being more effective long term.

+The null hypothesis is that there is no significant difference in the performance of the three algorithms, while the alternative hypothesis is that there is a significant difference in the performance of at least one algorithm.

 # Experiment
 Utilize the three evolution algorithms (parallel hill climber, top k selection, and parallel top k selection) to evolve locomotion for a constant population size of 200, 50 generations, k value of 10, and for 10 trials each and compare which one is most effective at optimizing fitness.
 For a total of 300,000 simulated creatures.